treeverse/lakeFS/docs/integrations/spark.md

 #### Load the FileSystem JARs

-Add the package `io.lakefs:hadoop-lakefs-assembly:<VERSION>` to your Spark job.
-Right now this is version 0.1.4, so add:
+Add the package `io.lakefs:hadoop-lakefs-assembly:<VERSION>` to your Spark command:

 ```
---packages io.lakefs:hadoop-lakefs-assembly:0.1.4
+--packages io.lakefs:hadoop-lakefs-assembly:0.1.6
 ```

-to your Spark commandlines.
+The jar is also available on a public S3 location: `s3://treeverse-clients-us-east/hadoop/hadoop-lakefs-assembly-0.1.6.jar`

 #### Configure the lakeFS FileSystem and the underlying S3A FileSystem